peterkhayes/inlineAB/README.md

 ### Best Practices <a name='bestPractices'></a>

 ##### 60 Characters or Less
 When choosing names for `abgoal`s, `test-name`s, and `exp-name`s it's a good idea to use 60 characters or less.
 There are two reasons for this.
 First of all, for readability.
 Long names may be cut off in Google Analytics and therefore difficult to read.
-Secondly, although not a verified issue Google Analytics may not allow ANY name over 128 characters -- InlineAB.js will concatinate two of these titles to make results easier to view thus, it is good practice to keep names and labels below 60 characters.
+Secondly, although not a verified issue Google Analytics may not allow ANY name over 128 characters -- InlineAB.js will concatenate two of these titles to make results easier to view thus, it is good practice to keep names and labels below 60 characters.

 ### Troubleshooting <a name='troubleshooting'></a>